What Are the Best Places to Stay in Thailand for Families in 2026?

 5. Krabi – Cliffs, Caves and Calm Beaches

-If you’ve ever seen a postcard of Thailand—with longtail boats, turquoise water, and towering cliffs—that’s Krabi.
+If you’ve ever seen a postcard of Thailand, longtail boats, turquoise water, towering limestone cliffs, that’s Krabi.
 It’s wild, beautiful, and surprisingly chill for a place that shows up on so many bucket lists.

-Even though Krabi’s on the mainland, it still gives off that laid-back island vibe.
-You’ve probably seen pictures of Railay Beach or Phra Nang Cave… they’re just as stunning in person.
+Even though Krabi is on the mainland, it gives off that laid-back island vibe.
+You’ve probably seen pictures of Railay Beach or Phra Nang Cave, they’re just as stunning in person as you’d hope.
+We loved the slower pace here.
+And if you’re thinking about hopping to nearby islands like Koh Phi Phi or Koh Lanta, Krabi makes that super easy with regular ferries and day tours.

 👉 Read my article on The Best Things to Do With Kids in Krabi.